west china medical publishers

 find Keyword "convolutional neural network" 37 results

-• Classification of heart sound signals in congenital heart disease based on convolutional neural network
+• Extraction of calcification in ultrasonic images based on convolution neural network

 • Research on glioma magnetic resonance imaging segmentation based on dual-channel three-dimensional densely connected network